 Database Developer Salary

 The average Database Developer in the United States earns approximately $74K per year.
 Including potential for bonuses and profit sharing — peaking near $10K and $8K, respectively — total cash payment to Database Developers can bottom out near $47K or peak near $116K depending on individual performance.
 Geographic location and career length each impact pay for this group, with the former having the largest influence.
 Job satisfaction is high and work is enjoyable for most Database Developers.
 Generally, women make up less than a third of all Database Developers who answered the questionnnaire.
 Medical benefits are awarded to a large number, and a fair number earn dental coverage.
+The data in this summary comes from the PayScale salary survey.

 Job Description for Database Developer